 Also, check out this post about how to identify what clouds are telling you about the weather with a notebooking page to draw and study clouds.

 A fun, hands on activity is to make your own weather station.
 This teaches more about how we can use the information around us to make weather predictions.
-K12Science.org has instructions to make a thermometer, rain gauge, anemometer, wind vane and barometer: Make Your Own Weather Station.
+The National Ocean Service has instructions to make a thermometer, rain gauge, anemometer, wind vane and barometer: Make Your Own Weather Station.
 Once you’re on the site scroll down until you find the link to the instructions.

 Learn about Tornado Storm Chasers

 In I Survived the Joplin Tornado, the character, Dr. Gage, introduced us to storm chasers.
 Storm chasers are people who travel to places with severe weather to take pictures of it and/or study it.
 Some are amateurs and some are scientists.
 If you want to learn more about storm chasing, you can check out the Storm Chasing with Dr. Reed Timmer channel on YouTube.